trondhindenes/Flauthority/README.md

 write access to the bucket, both need list/read/download access to the bucket

 # Recommended configuration
 - Make sure you protect the ca key passphrase.
-The default config.ini sets this to `pass:Hello`, but you can also use openssl syntax `path:<full path to text file>`, which is a much better option
+The default config.ini sets this to `pass:hello`, but you can also use openssl syntax `path:<full path to text file>`, which is a much better option

 - Make sure you use a persistent volume for the backend container and map it to the /opt/flauthority path,